Dave Lowry: Playing career

-Born in Sudbury, Ontario and raised in Ottawa, Lowry was drafted by the Vancouver Canucks in the 6th round, 110th overall, in the 1983 NHL Entry Draft.
+Born in Sudbury, Ontario and raised in Ottawa, Lowry was drafted by the Vancouver Canucks in the 6th round, 110th overall, in the 1983 NHL entry draft.
 He played three seasons with the London Knights of the Ontario Hockey League (OHL) before joining the Canucks for the start of the 1985–86 NHL season.
 In Vancouver, he played for three seasons, spending part of the 1987–88 season in the minors for the Fredericton Express of the American Hockey League (AHL).
 On September 29, 1988, prior to the start of the 1988–89 NHL season, Lowry was traded to the St. Louis Blues for Ernie Vargas.

 After spending most of the 1988–89 season with the Peoria Rivermen of the International Hockey League (IHL), Lowry joined the Blues for the last 21 games of the season, including ten more games in the playoffs.
 Lowry stayed with St. Louis until the end of the 1992–93 NHL season.
 His highest goal total was 19, which he did twice, both times with the Blues, and his highest point total was 40, which was also with the Blues.
 Before he retired, he played over 1000 NHL games.

 Lowry was drafted in the expansion draft by the Florida Panthers before the 1993–94 NHL season.
 Lowry was on the Panthers' Stanley Cup finalist team in 1995–96.
 He was given the nickname Mr. Playoff as he scored ten goals during the 1996 Stanley Cup Playoffs.
-After five seasons in Florida, he was traded to the San Jose Sharks near the beginning of the 1997–98 season, along with a first-round pick in the 1998 NHL Entry Draft (Vincent Lecavalier) for Viktor Kozlov and a fifth round pick (Jaroslav Špaček) also in the 1998 draft.
+After five seasons in Florida, he was traded to the San Jose Sharks near the beginning of the 1997–98 season, along with a first-round pick in the 1998 NHL entry draft (Vincent Lecavalier) for Viktor Kozlov and a fifth round pick (Jaroslav Špaček) also in the 1998 draft.

 After three seasons in San Jose, Lowry went to the Calgary Flames for the 2000–01 season where he played out his last four seasons, with the exception of a stint with the Saint John Flames of the AHL.
 In his last NHL season, he played 18 games in the regular season, scoring one goal and one assist.
 In the playoffs, he played 10 games in Calgary's Stanley Cup run of 2004 that ended with a loss to the Tampa Bay Lightning.
+While playing against the Toronto Maple Leafs, Lowry was involved in a collision with former Maple Leafs captain and franchise icon Doug Gilmour that resulted in Gilmour suffering a torn anterior cruciate ligament (ACL), an injury that effectively ended his NHL career.